 b.
 If the finding is not related to a security program, then go to Step 2.

-Step 2 Determine if the finding is associated with an operational program listed in IMC 2504
+Step 2 Determine if the finding is associated with an operational program listed in IMC 2504 after a license condition implementation milestone has occurred.

 a.
-If the go to the appropriate ROP SDP in IMC 0609.
+If the Title 10 of the Code of Federal Regulations (10 CFR) 52.103(g) finding has been made for the facility, go to the appropriate ROP SDP in IMC 0609.

 b.
 If the finding is not related to an operational program after the program implementation milestone has been met, go to Step 3.